Skip to Main Content

 Students Taking Action Today

-The Service in Schools Students Taking Action Today program aims to engage students in grades 4-8 in weekly service-learning sessions in which they investigate a community issue—animal welfaredisability rightsfood insecurity and waste, or housing and homelessnessand develop action + advocacy to address it.
-Students learn about the issue through experiential learning and a variety of media resources.
-As a culmination of their work, students will present their action + advocacy projects at the Celebration of Service culminating showcase in the spring.
-View student projects from the 2022-23 Students Taking Action Today program.
+The Service in Schools Students Taking Action Today program aims to engage students in grades 4–8 in weekly service-learning sessions in which they investigate a community issue—animal welfaredisability rightsfood access and insecurity, or housing and homelessnessand develop action + advocacy to address it.
+Through Students Taking Action Today, students learn to investigate the issue, develop a service-learning project, and then take action and advocate for their community.
+As a culmination of their work, students present their action + advocacy projects at the Celebration of Service culminating showcase in the spring.
+Check out the student projects from past Students Taking Action Today.

 What is the Students Taking Action Today program?

-The Students Taking Action Today program (STAT) is a weekly youth service-learning program for students in grades 4-8.
-The program consists of 8 to 10 weekly sessions (highly recommended as part of a classroom curriculum) facilitated by the participating teacher to lead students through research, action, and reflection on one of the following service topics: animal welfare, disability rights, food insecurity and waste, and housing and homelessness.
-The program culminates with students presenting at the Celebration of Service culminating showcase in spring 2024
+The Students Taking Action Today program (STAT) is a weekly youth service-learning program for students in grades 4–8.
+The program consists of 8 to 10 weekly sessions (highly recommended as part of a classroom curriculum) facilitated by the participating teacher to lead students through research, action, and reflection on one of the following service topics: animal welfare, disability rights, food access and insecurity, or housing and homelessness.
+The program culminates with students presenting at the Celebration of Service culminating showcase in May 2026

 Who is eligible to participate in STAT?